Yellowstone Writing Project's Rural Journalism Camp

 What is Provided

 We will provide the necessary credentials, materials, and equipment to cover events in Bozeman.
-However, participants are welcome to bring their own phones, laptops, recording devices, and photographic equipment if desired.
+However, participants are welcome to bring their own phones, recording devices, and photographic equipment if desired.

 If you need to cancel your application or acceptance please notify Nicole Soll at firstname.lastname@example.org immediately.
 This will allow for waitlisted applicants to attend.